Bladesight/Bladesight/docs/tutorials/intro_to_btt/ch8/index.md

 ## Getting the dataset
 Let's use the dataset from Chapter 5 again.
 The functions developed in chapters 1 - 6 have been included in the `bladesight` package.

-We can use these functions to generate the tip deflections for the dataset, as shown below:
+We use these functions to generate the tip deflections for the dataset:

 ``` py linenums="1"
 ds = Datasets["data/intro_to_btt/intro_to_btt_ch05"]